-- 4) The fact that particles containing the virus may be able to travel more than six feet, especially indoors, so physical distancing must be combined with other controls, including face coverings and hand hygiene, to be effective. - 5) The importance of frequent hand washing with soap and water for at least 20 seconds and when there is no immediate access to a hand washing station, use hand sanitizer with the fact that hand sanitizer alone does not work if the hands are soiled. - 6) Proper use of face coverings and the fact that face coverings are not respiratory protective equipment. - 7) COVID-19 symptoms, and the importance of not coming to work and obtaining a COVID-19 test if the employee has COVID-19 symptoms. - 8) On the recommended use of Personal Protective Equipment (PPE), as applicable job tasks, including the donning, doffing, use, limitations, and replacement of this equipment. - 9) The right of employees to request a N 95 Filtering Face Mask for voluntary use, without fear of retaliation, and our policies for providing the N 95 Filtering Face Masks.
-Employees voluntarily using N 95 Filtering Face Maskswill be trained as follows: - a) How to properly wear them, - b) How to perform a seal check according to the manufacturer's instructions each time a N 95 Filtering Face Mask isworn, and the fact that facial hair can interfere with a seal, - c) Provide a copy of Appendix D of California Code of Regulations, Title 8, Section 5144.

-10. Physical distancing

-- a.
-During an outbreak or major outbreak, all employees in the exposed group, and visitors to that worksite may be separated from other persons by at least six feet. - b.
-Physical distancing will be maintained when required face coverings cannot be worn indoors.

-11. Face coverings

-- a.
-The District will provide face coverings and ensure that one is worn by all employees when required by orders of the CDPH.
-Face covering are optional, but recommended for indoor settings and in vehicles. - 1) Face coverings are optional outdoors in all settings except as required for return to work. - b.
-Employees returning to work after exclusion from work must wear face coverings for 10 days following the positive test, the onset of symptoms, or the last day of close contact.
+- Workers Compensation - 3) COVID-19: Nature of the disease and transmission - 4) The importance of frequent hand washing with soap and water for at least 20 seconds and when there is no immediate access to a hand washing station, use hand sanitizer with the fact that hand sanitizer alone does not work if the hands are soiled. - 5) Proper use of face coverings and the fact that face coverings are not respiratory protective equipment. - 6) COVID-19 symptoms, and the importance of not coming to work and obtaining a COVID-19 test if the employee has COVID-19 symptoms. - 7) On the recommended use of Personal Protective Equipment (PPE), as applicable job tasks, including the donning, doffing, use, limitations, and replacement of this equipment. - 8) The right of employees to request a N 95 Filtering Face Mask for voluntary use, without fear of retaliation, and our policies for providing the N 95 Filtering Face Masks.
+Employees voluntarily using N 95 Filtering Face Maskswill be trained as follows: - a) How to properly wear them, - b) How to perform a seal check according to the manufacturer's instructions each time a N 95 Filtering Face Mask isworn, and the fact that facial hair can interfere with a seal, - c) Provide a copy of Appendix D of California Code of Regulations, Title 8, Section 5144. - 10.
+Physical distancing - a.
+During an outbreak or major outbreak, all employees in the exposed group, may be separated from other persons by at least six feet. - b.
+Physical distancing will be maintained when required face coverings cannot be worn indoors. - 11.
+Face coverings - a.
+The District will provide face coverings and ensure that one is worn by all employees when required by orders of the CDPH. - 1) Face coverings are optional outdoors in all settings except as required for return to work. - b.
+Employees returning to work after exclusion from work must wear face coverings for 10 days following the positive test or the onset of symptoms. - c.
+During an outbreak or major outbreak, all employees in the exposed group, will be required to wear face coverings. - d.
+Face coverings are to be clean and undamaged.